solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 8. Return to the Synapse Analytics Monitoring page for your Spark application.

 9. To look closer at any individual stage, you can use the **Job IDs** drop-down to select the stage number.
-In this case, select the drop-down and choose **5** from the list.

    ![Stage 5 is highlighted in the Job IDs drop-down list.](media/ex02-monitor-activities-spark-applications-all-job-ids-5.png "Synapse Analytics Monitor")